MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-web-account-manager.md

 At the current stage of development, there are a few known limitations to WAM:

 - WAM is available on Windows 10 and later, and on Windows Server 2019 and later.
-On Mac, Linux, and earlier versions of Windows, we automatically fall back to a browser.
+On Mac, Linux, and earlier versions of Windows, the Azure CLI automatically defaults to a browser.
-- Microsoft Accounts (for example @outlook.com or @live.com) aren't supported for the time being.
+- Microsoft Accounts (for example @outlook.com or @live.com) aren't currently supported.
 We're working with the Microsoft Identity team to bring the support later.